Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 The instructors are amazing.
-They help you feel confident, and teach you how to balance, stop, and get on and off the lifts.
+They help you feel confident and teach you how to balance, stop, and get on and off the lifts.
 It is well worth the investment.
 They will teach you things to know about skiing you never would have thought of!

-If this is your first time skiing, we need to add some new vocabulary words in your bank.
+If this is your first time skiing, we need to add some new vocabulary words to your bank.

 Green Slopes (often indicated by a green circle)

 A green slope is an easy slope.
-This is probably the ones you need to stick with as a beginner skier.
+These are probably the ones you need to stick with as a beginner skier.

 Blue Slopes (often indicated by a blue square)